eZanmoto/Bake/doc/recipes.md

 `types` contains project type descriptions describing the different project types that can be generated.

 `tests` contains test scripts for each project type.
-The sub-folders `stdout` and `stderr`, and all the numbered sub-folders, contain text templates that reflect expected outputs for those streams to be used in test scripts.

 ### Test Scripts

 Tests, as usual, are of 3 critical values:

 1. ensure quality
-    2. show how to use tool
+2. show how to use the tool
 3. show what to expect

+#### Name

+The name of a test script is an underscore-separated list of types that this test checks.
+For instance, the tests in a test script named `bin_make_test` will be run before and after a call to

+    bake -o <Owner> -l <Language> -n <ProjectName> -t bin,make,test

 #### Structure

-Each test file is broken into groups of the following format:
+Each test script is broken into tests of the following format:

-    type1 type2 ... typeN

-        # test one description
+    test one description
-        command
+    ?command
     ...

-        # test two description
+    test two description
-        command
+    ?command
     ...

     ...

-        # test n description
+    test n description
-        command
+    ?command
     ...

-`type1 type2 ... typeN` is a space-separated list of types that this test group tests.
-For instance, a test group with a type list `bin make test` will be testing the results of running a bake command of the form

-    bake -o <Owner> -l <Language> -n <ProjectName> -t bin,make,test

-The test group is broken down into further sub-tests by headings (lines beginning with `#`).
-Headings define what a sub-test is testing.

-Each non-empty line in a test script must be indented by four spaces (not tabs).
-This is so that commands that are have special meaning in tests can be denoted by replacing the third space with a special character, called a test directive.

-Test groups are followed by three blank lines, unless the test group doesn't have a body, in which case the test group is followed by a single blank line.
+Each test is separated by a single blank line.
+A test starts with a description, followed by 1 or more test actions.
+A test action is a test directive followed immediately by a command (one that would be entered into a UNIX shell).
+The test directive specifies the expected outcome of the following command, e.g. whether it should run, whether it should succeed or fail, etc.

+The file as a whole is considered to be a test group, which consists of the bake project types specified by the file name and the tests specified within the file.

 #### Test Directives

-Test directives denote what the test expects the outcome of the following command to be.
+Test directives denote what the test expects the outcome of running the command following it to be.

+##### Setup (` `)

+The command following this directive is always expected to pass (return 0).
+It is used for setting up tests.

 ##### Pass (`+`)